Who We Are

 We do encourage you to come out to the farm to shop in our store and see the alpacas during scheduled business hours (which best to check our google site as to when we are open).
 Since this is a working farm and we have another farm we work at it is always best to text or call at 317-695-8038 to make sure we are open.
 Otherwise you are free to shop online and we will ship any purchase to you.

-We are a member of the Indiana Alpaca Association.
+We are a member of the Indiana Alpaca Association and Alpaca Owners Association.
 Feel free to check out their website for more information about alpacas and to find a farm near you to possibly visit and learn about starting an alpaca farm.

 Click on this site Indiana Alpaca Association - Home. for more information.